RROS-Lab/iiwa_cam/iiwa_cam/wiki/KukaClassDetails.md

     and the corresponding message type is:
     `iiwa_msgs::JointPosition`

-    **Note**: In this method (through topic), the robot will abadon the previous goal immediately once it get a new goal
+    **Note**: In this method (through topic), the robot will abandon the previous goal immediately once it get a new goal

 3. **Other option**
     The interface that iiwa provide is:
     `iiwa_ros::command::JointPosition`

     However, the robot will only execute the first goal in one program/process.
-    If you want to try this method, you need to set a proper robot namesapce, e.g.:
+    If you want to try this method, you need to set a proper robot namespace, e.g.:

     ```cpp
       iiwa_ros::command::JointPosition cmd_jointPos;